jmoenig/Snap/DEVLOG.md

     * support for overloading primitives with custom block definitions and organizing them in libraries
     * new extension primitives for encoding / decoding blocks to and from xml
     * prefixing a default text value in the slot-type dialog with dollar-underscore tags it as translateable selector
+    * support translating custom drop-downs by prefixing items with "$_"
 * **Notable Changes:**
     * when querying the defintion of a block via metaprogramming the number of inputs of the resulting ring now matches that of the header expression
     * block label symbols are now shown with their name prefixed by "$" instead of an underscore to avoid confusing them with inputs when metaprogramming